Snapchat Cheating Signs: The Hidden Red Flags

 - Smiley Face (BFs): This person is one of your Best Friends (top eight most-Snapped contacts), but not your number one.

 - Grimacing Face (Mutual Besties): Your number-one Best Friend is also this person's number-one Best Friend.
-You are both Snapping the same person the most.

 - Sunglasses (Mutual BFs): One of your Best Friends is also one of their Best Friends.

 - Fire (Snapstreak): You and this person have exchanged at least one Snap within 24 hours for consecutive days.
-The number next to the fire shows how many days the streak has lasted.

-Why Emoji Changes Matter in Relationships
+Why Emoji Changes Matter

 The shift from pink hearts to a yellow heart means your two-month streak as each other's top contact has been broken.
 The complete loss of the heart emoji means you are no longer even their number-one contact.
-Someone else is receiving more Snaps from your partner than you are.
+This is not guesswork.
+It is data that Snapchat calculates automatically based on message volume.
+If you have a gut feeling he's cheating and then notice the heart emoji disappear, that feeling just found supporting evidence.

 How Cheaters Manipulate the Best Friends List